 This is the first post in a multipart series on credit risk models.
-By the time we are done with this series you should be able to calculate the probability of default for Barclays Bank (and if you really want to calculate it for 4 other banks in the BBA USD LIBOR Panel).
+By the time we are done with this series, you should be able to calculate the probability of default for Barclays Bank (and if you really want, to calculate it for 4 other banks in the BBA USD LIBOR Panel).

-But how do you best use market based signals.
+But how do you best use market based signals?
 The Merton model is actually a variation of the Black Scholes model.
 Let us take a quick look at its intuition.

 The valuation of firm equity as a call option on firms assets

-We assume that the value of firm or shareholders equity is just like any other option.
+We assume that the value of firm or shareholders’ equity is just like any other option.
 It becomes valuable as the firm grows and becomes less valuable as the firm declines.
-On one side of our balance sheet the value of the firm is represented by its assets, which serves as a great proxy for how valuable the firm is.
+On one side of our balance sheet, the value of the firm is represented by its assets, which serves as a great proxy for how valuable the firm is.
 As long as firm assets exceed firm liabilities we are in good shape.

 Equity is like a call option on those assets.
 While the value of liabilities of the firm is less than the value of its assets, firm equity has value.
 The minute value of liabilities exceeds the value of assets there is no incentive for the owner of firm equity to exercise the option.
 Rationally speaking the owner is better off simply handing over the firm to the bankers and walking away.

 However which volatility do you need?
 Firm Assets or Owner’s equity?
 The right answer is Firm Assets.
-However we have a challenge.
-The observable volatility from market data is actually equity volatility – so we need to transform or convert it into firm assets volatility.
-Once that is done we have almost everything we need to calculate Probability of Default.
-To make the transformation we need to estimate the market value of firm equity
+However, we have a challenge.
+The observable volatility from market data is actually equity volatility.
+We, therefore, have to transform or convert it into firm assets volatility.
+Once that is done we have almost everything we need to calculate the probability of default.

 E = V*N(d1) – D*PVF*N(d2) (1a)

-T = is the time horizon
+- T = the time horizon

-d1 = [ln(V/D) + (r + 1/2 sigmaa2)*T] / [sigmaa*(root(T)]
+- d1 = [ln(V/D) + (r + 1/2 sigmaa2)*T] / [sigmaa*(root(T)]

-d2 = d1 – sigmaa*root(T)
+- d2 = d1 – sigmaa*root(T)

-Volatility of equity (Sigmae) = Function(book value of liabilities, market value of assets, volatility of assets, time horizon) (2)
+Volatility of equity (Sigmae) = Function of (book value of liabilities, market value of assets, volatility of assets, time horizon) (2)